The Mischief of Created Things

 A downloadable notgame for Windows and macOS

-The purpose of this project, completed in 2007, was to create an interactive environmental narrative dealing with new images of West Africa.
+The purpose of this project, completed in 2007, was to create an interactive environmental narrative dealing with images of West Africa.
 The content is based on my two years as a development worker in Mali.
 The imagery is intended to inspire players to find the magic in the mundane and references a hybrid of traditional Malian and Western culture overlapping between magic and technology.

 My process involved creation of a three-dimensional environment in Flash, which the player can explore non-linearly.
 Within the environment are characters, with whom players can converse; the conversations are based on a fluid navigation system similar to the environment's exterior navigation.
 Stories are based on my diary entries and letters home, and were chosen for their personal, surprising, and multi-layered nature.